 Transient expression of hOPN in N. benthamiana leaves

-We produced hOPN by co-expression of hOPN (geminiviral vector pBY-OPN) and the gene silencing inhibitor p19 from tomato bushy stunt virus, pPS19 (Fig. 1).
+We produced hOPN by co-expression of hOPN (geminiviral vector pBY-OPN) with the gene silencing inhibitor p19 (NEED A REFERENCE) from tomato bushy stunt virus, pPS19 (Fig. 1).
 The expression level of hOPN in N. benthamiana leaves was examined from 1 to 5 dpi by Western blot.
 The highest level of protein expression was found on day 3 (Supplementary figure 1), up to ~100 ng hOPN per g leaf mass.
-Therefore, the leaves were harvested on day 3 for protein extraction and purification.
-The hOPN protein was observed at ~50 kDa by Western blot using anti-OPN antibody, while a negative control leaf extract showed no signal (Fig. 2A).
+Therefore, leaves were subsequently harvested on day 3 for protein extraction and purification. hOPN protein was observed at ~50 kDa by Western blot using anti-OPN antibody, while a negative control leaf extract showed no signal (Fig. 2A).
 The hOPN protein was purified from plant leaves using Ni affinity chromatography.
-The purified protein was confirmed by Western blot using anti-OPN antibody (Fig. 2B) and SDS-PAGE (Fig. 2C).
+The purified protein was confirmed by Western blot using an anti-OPN antibody (Fig. 2B) and SDS-PAGE (Fig. 2C).

 Secondary structure comparison by CD spectroscopy